So you want to go to Everest Base Camp and want to know how much it will cost?

 A less experienced guide will get you to Everest while a more experienced guide will make every day of your journey days you'll remember & cherish forever

-Finally remember because a local package trek from USD1,200+ seems a lot more than "just hiring a guide" they often include flights, accommodation, permits, meals and a guide.
+Finally remember because a local package trek from USD1,400+ seems a lot more than "just hiring a guide" they often include flights, accommodation, permits, meals and a guide.
 When you add up all these things.
-The insider secret where is that local guides get discounts on meals and accommodation on this trek - this is how they make a profit.
+It often works out similar to a guide only deal.
+The insider secret is that local guides get discounts on meals and accommodation on this trek - this is how they make a profit.
 Opting for this type of package means you don't have to worry so much about what you are ordering at dinner time or if there will be a room waiting for you in the next village after a long day.
 So if you have a big appetite, want some security and to relax then going with a local package trek can actually save you money.

 For more on hiring guides do read about how to hire a trekking guide in Nepal.